Ale-JRD/Alblogtrad/content/post/Trad-2/index.md

 Fearing that she might suffocate if she stayed as she was, Yuu held Elena with both hands and raised her upper body.

-「Ahaan, hahii, Seraa… Did you cum…?
+"Ahaan, hahii, Seraa… Did you cum…?
 Ufufun… Oh, ooooh… Nghh, ahn!
-It, it’s so deep!」
+It, it’s so deep!"

-「Fufufu, big sis, you did well.
-This time, I’m going to make you feel even better.」
+"Fufufu, big sis, you did well.
+This time, I’m going to make you feel even better."

 As he poked the deepest part of her vagina with his penis, he gouged it out in a circular motion.

-「Ahii… It, it feels so good.
-I’m… already… haan, ahh… Kuhiin!」
+"Ahii… It, it feels so good.
+I’m… already… haan, ahh… Kuhiin!"

 It looked like Elena could no longer speak properly.
 Her voice was also still husky.

 Then Sera, who had raised her upper body, sat on the edge of the bed, smiled as she looked at Elena, and reached out a hand to gently stroke her cheek.

-「I understand.
-Elena, you’ve been cumming over and over again since a while ago, haven’t you?」
+"I understand.
+Elena, you’ve been cumming over and over again since a while ago, haven’t you?"

-「Huh?」
+"Huh?"

-「Auu, auu… Yu…u… my inside… with your pee-pee… Ah, ah, ahh, nghh!
+"Auu, auu… Yu…u… my inside… with your pee-pee… Ah, ah, ahh, nghh!
 It makes me, feel so good… Ahn!
-I can’t hold it in… My body deliberately… Yu, Yuu, Yuuu!」
+I can’t hold it in… My body deliberately… Yu, Yuu, Yuuu!"

-「Err, sorry.
-Do you understand what she is saying?」
+"Err, sorry.
+Do you understand what she is saying?"

-「Ufufu.
+"Ufufu.
 Elana’s place down there, you see, I think it’s been made to, or rather trained to remember your dick, so she ends up cumming so easily by conditioned reflex.
 How nice, how enviable.
-I wish I could also have sex with you like that every day, Yuu.」
+I wish I could also have sex with you like that every day, Yuu."

-「Ha, haha…」
+"Ha, haha…"

 Almost a month had passed since he reconciled with Elena.